scikit-hep/mplhep/README.md

 # cmsstyle
 - offering mpl stylesheets to modify the defaults to look ROOT-like
 - A set of helper functions for common labeling
+- Works by copying styles and fonts to respective matplotlib data locations

 # Use
 - `plt.style.use(['ROOT'])`